sudosoph/docs/content/integrations/how-tos/magento-setup/_index.md

 ---
-title: Set up Magento on Section
+title: Magento
 description: Guide for evaluating your website performance and how to use Section to make improvements.
 keywords: cache, https, website performance, page speed, webpage speed, website security, content delivery network, CDN
 weight: 10
+aliases:
+  - /how-to/magento-setup/
 ---

 Magento is a popular eCommerce platform that needs extensive performance tuning.